Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 - providing repayment and appeal options

-Where a Notice of Reassessment has been issued at the conclusion of a compliance review, the physician or other affected practitioners can seek to have that reassessment varied or vacated by the Minister’s Delegate or may file an appeal to Alberta Court of Queen’s Bench within the statutory timelines established by the Alberta Health Care Insurance Act.
+Where a Notice of Reassessment has been issued at the conclusion of a compliance review, the physician or other affected practitioners can seek to have that reassessment varied or vacated by the Minister’s Delegate or may file an appeal to Alberta Court of King’s Bench within the statutory timelines established by the Alberta Health Care Insurance Act.

 Administrative fairness is about natural justice, due process, and procedural fairness.
 During a compliance review, the Alberta government adheres to the following administrative fairness objectives: